vj-ug/AnonyQ-Ruby-On-Rails/README.md

 As Oscar Wilde says "Give a man a mask and he will be his true self."

 Hosted on Heroku.

-Azure option is being explored.
+Professor and Student have their own screen.